prometheusresearch/baseline-codebase/src/rex.widget/doc/index.rst

   Rex Widget Documentation
 ****************************

 Rex Widget provides a widget toolkit for the RexDB platform.
-It allows to configure application screens composed of reusable widgets.
+It allows one to configure application screens composed of reusable widgets.

 Programming guide